kolteq/kubeapt/README.md

 Pull requests and issues are welcome.
 Please include relevant tests or sample manifests to illustrate validation scenarios.

 For questions contact <hello@kolteq.com>.

-## License
-Distributed under the MIT license.
-See `LICENSE` for details.